dennis95/dennix/README.md

 ## License

 Dennix is free software and is licensed under the terms of the ISC license.
 The full license terms can be found in the `LICENSE` file.
+The math library (libm) code is licensed under the MIT license and other permissive licenses compatible to the ISC license.
+See the `libm/COPYRIGHT` file for details.

 Please note that this license only applies to Dennix itself.
 Any third-party ports that are included in release images are released under their own